linbeta/Super_Mario/README.md

 pip install -r requirements.txt
 ```

 And that's it!
-Have Fun
+Have Fun!

 ## Notice

 It would be a little annoying if you place the text cursor on the wrong place. 😂
-It's better if you click on any place before you run this program.
+It's better if you click on a place that won't take keyboard inputs before you run this program.

 ## My Demo Video